Justink-08/alx-pre_course/README.md

-changing the content of my readme from the git interface
+changing the content of my readme from the git interface.